nasirus/github_helper/README.md

 `python main.py`

-Github Helper provides a chatbot or a simple question-answering bot utilizing OpenAI's GPT-based language models.
+GitHub Helper provides a chatbot or a simple question-answering bot utilizing OpenAI's GPT-based language models.
 The script allows users to switch between two modes: chat mode for a more interactive conversation and QA mode for quick one-time question-answering.